Spectral Bifurcations in Quasinormal Modes of Regular BTZ Black Holes: Conclusion

 It is also interesting to view our results in the broader context of earlier BTZ-like studies, where the emergence of branch splitting or oscillatory-to-purely-imaginary transitions has been reported~\cite{Aragon:2021ogo, DalBoscoFontana:2023syy, Gonzalez:2021vwp, deOliveira:2024pab}.
 Here we have provided a dedicated and more detailed characterization of the phenomenon by tracking multiple overtones, identifying repeated bifurcations and branch collisions, and clarifying how mode ordering and the least-damped sector can change across parameter space.
 A definitive statement about generality or universality, however, calls for comparably detailed surveys in other regular BTZ models (for instance those arising from nonlinear electrodynamics or other higher-curvature completions), performed with the same level of spectral resolution.
 Finally, it would be valuable to explore possible dimensional dependence by extending these analyses beyond three dimensions, in particular to four-dimensional regular black holes where the perturbation structure and mode families can be richer.

 In this paper we have focused exclusively on scalar QNMs.
 A natural extension is to analyze the perturbations of other fields (such as Dirac or Maxwell perturbations) on the same regular BTZ background.
 We have also restricted ourselves to the simplest regular BTZ configuration, corresponding to a particular choice of the Lovelock coefficients $c_n$; it would be interesting to investigate how the quasinormal spectrum and its bifurcation pattern change for other regular geometries obtained by varying the $c_n$.
 Although Leaver's continued–fraction method is particularly accurate and robust, a complementary, more systematic study of overtones could be carried out using alternative techniques such as pseudospectral methods.
+Although Leaver's continued–fraction method is particularly accurate and robust for individual overtones, a complementary and more systematic mapping of the overtone structure would be naturally carried out using Chebyshev-based pseudospectral techniques.
+The main practical advantage of such methods in the present context is that a single diagonalization of the discretized eigenvalue problem returns the fundamental mode together with many overtones simultaneously, without the need for individual root searches and initial guesses, a feature that is particularly useful when scanning a continuous parameter, such as the regularization scale $\ell$, across regions where modes bifurcate, collide and reorder.
+A further advantage, especially relevant for the extension to massive scalar and Dirac perturbations mentioned above, is that working in ingoing Eddington–Finkelstein or hyperboloidal coordinates reduces the QNM boundary conditions to regularity requirements that are automatically enforced on the collocation grid: the leading near-horizon and near-boundary exponents and the explicit recurrence coefficients, which in a Leaver-type or Horowitz–Hubeny treatment must be rederived for arbitrary mass, no longer need to be obtained analytically beforehand.
+The same framework also provides the natural setting for pseudospectrum and spectral-(in)stability analyses of regular BTZ black holes, along the lines pursued for asymptotically flat and AdS spacetimes in~\cite{Jaramillo:2020tuu, Destounis:2021lum, Arean:2023ejh, Konoplya:2023kem}.
+We leave a detailed pseudospectral and pseudospectrum-based study of the bifurcation phenomenon reported here for future work.
 Finally, the Leaver–type implementation developed here can be readily adapted to other $(2+1)$–dimensional black hole spacetimes.